Johnny Dark: Plot

 Johnny Dark and his pal Duke Benson work for Fielding Motors, where owner James Fielding manufactures family-friendly automobiles.
-Chief engineer Scotty overhears the guys complaining about the company, and spots a sports-car design Johnny and Duke have done.
+Chief engineer Scotty overhears the guys complaining about the company and spots a sportscar design that Johnny and Duke have created.

-New employee Liz catches the eye of the guys.
-Her secret is that she is Fielding's granddaughter.
-When a major stockholder, Winston, protests the company's unwillingness to create new products for more profits, Scotty blurts out that Fielding Motors is developing a new sports car.
+New employee Liz catches the eye of the guys, but they do not know that she is Fielding's granddaughter.
+When major stockholder Winston protests the company's unwillingness to create new products for more profits, Scotty reveals that Fielding Motors is developing a new sportscar.

-Liz is chosen as the car's designer while Johnny and Duke go to work building it.
-Duke invites her to go dancing, but is jealous when he spots her kissing Johnny, who has discovered Liz's true identity.
+Liz is chosen as the car's designer while Johnny and Duke begin building it.
+Duke invites her to go dancing, but he becomes jealous when he spots her kissing Johnny, who has discovered Liz's true identity.

 Duke is fired after flipping the car during a practice run.
-He blames it on brake failure, but Johnny feels it's just an excuse.
+He blames it on brake failure, but Johnny feels that it is just an excuse.
 Liz is disappointed in Johnny for not defending his friend.
 The car is entered in a Canada-to-Mexico race.
 Johnny must drive it himself, Duke having been hired to drive another vehicle.
-Fielding dislikes making a sports car, but accepts Scotty's wager on the race.
-The car has a breakdown and Johnny must push it into Las Vegas, but when a radio broadcast implies that Fielding doesn't care, Scotty and a team of mechanics rush to Vegas to help Johnny get back into the race and win, which Liz and Duke help him celebrate.
+Fielding dislikes making a sportscar but accepts Scotty's wager on the race.
+The car has a breakdown and Johnny must push it into Las Vegas, but when a radio broadcast implies that Fielding does not care, Scotty and a team of mechanics rush to Las Vegas to help Johnny reenter the race and ultimately win it.
+Liz and Duke help him celebrate.